Gravitational focusing effects on streaming dark matter as a new detection concept: Results - Discussion

-For DM detection it is important to know how many streams are expected on Earth's location and how many of them form GPDE regions close to the Earth, how large the expected density enhancements are compared to the average local DM density, and how long they last.
-Firstly, the number of streams with a particular density ratio $\rho_{s}/\rho_{0}$ at Earth's position is taken from Ref.~\cite{Vogelsberger:2011}.
-Table~\ref{tab:stream_table} gives a summary of the abundance of fine grained streams at the solar system and their probability.
-The number of streams is calculated following the approximate relation: \beq N_{s}\cdot \frac{\rho_s}{\rho_0} \sim F(>\rho_s) N_{ts}, \eeq where $F(>\rho_s)$ is the fraction of streams with densities above $\rho_s$, and $N_{ts}$ is the total number of streams~\cite{Vogelsberger:2011}.
-For instance, following Table~\ref{tab:stream_table} a stream of density $\rho_s=0.01\rho_{0}$ has a 20\% chance of being present in our vicinity, and the stream number becomes $2\cdot 10^4$ and $2\cdot 10^6$ for a density $\rho_s=10^{-5}\rho_{0}$, and $\rho_s=10^{-7}\rho_{0}$, respectively.
+For DM detection, key factors include understanding the expected stream and DE region count in the vicinity of the Earth, quantifying density enhancements compared to local DM density, and determining their duration.
+The stream quantities with a specific density $\rho_{s}$ are taken from Ref.~\cite{Vogelsberger:2011}.
+Table~\ref{tab:stream_table} gives a summary of the abundance of the fine grained streams at the solar system and the probability that such streams exist in the solar system vicinity.
+The stream count is calculated following the approximate relation~\cite{Vogelsberger:2011}: \beq N_{s}\cdot \frac{\rho_s}{\rho_0} \sim F(>\rho_s) N_{\text{ts}}, \eeq where $F(>\rho_s)$ is the fraction of streams with density above $\rho_s$. $N_{s}$ is the number of streams for the specific density, and $N_{\text{ts}}$ is the total number of streams~\cite{Vogelsberger:2011}.
+For instance, referencing Table~\ref{tab:stream_table}, a stream with a density of $\rho_s=0.01\,\rho_{0}$ has a 20\% likelihood of being present in our vicinity.
+Meanwhile, a stream with density $\rho_s=10^{-7}\rho_{0}$ has a 100\% probability, resulting in an estimated stream count of $N_s\sim 2\times 10^6$.